lquatrin/i3d21/assignment_7.md

                   textures=mesh.textures)
 ```

-Rotating the object will also change the lighting effect, since the light source stayed in the same position, which can be noted by the following image:
+Rotating the object will consequently change the lighting effect, since the light source stayed in the same position, which can be noted by the following image:

 <img src="imgs/a7/3_2.png" width="30%">